Sue Redfern

-Suzanne Redfern MBE (born 26 October 1977) is an English cricket umpire and former cricketer.
+Suzanne 'Sue' Redfern MBE (born 26 October 1977) is an English cricket umpire and former cricketer.
 She played for the England women's team between 1995 and 1999, including at the 1997 World Cup.

 Cricket career

 Born in Mansfield, Nottinghamshire, Redfern began her county career with East Midlands in 1992, switching to Derbyshire in 1997 and Staffordshire in 2003, finally retiring after the 2008 season.
 Her international career began in July 1995, at the age of 17, when she played European Championship matches against the Netherlands, Denmark, and Ireland.
 Her Test debut came later in the year, against India.
 Redfern's best performance for England came in a five-match One Day International (ODI) series against South Africa in August 1997.
 She was named player of the series, having taken nine wickets at an average of just 10.44, including 4/21 from ten overs in the first fixture.

 At the 1997 World Cup in India, Redfern played in only four of her team's seven matches, taking three wickets.
-Her final matches for England came at the age of 21, in July 1999, when she played in a single Test and a single ODI against India.
+Her final matches for England came at the age of 21, in July 1999, when she played a single Test and a single ODI against India.